Related Posts

 – Influenza: Peptides targeting conserved regions of the influenza virus have exhibited potent antiviral activity and reduced viral replication.

-– Ebola: Peptide-based agents designed to inhibit viral entry into host cells have shown efficacy in preclinical models.
+– Ebola: Peptide-based agents that inhibit viral entry into host cells have shown efficacy in preclinical models.

-– COVID-19: Peptides targeting key proteins involved in SARS-CoV-2 infection have demonstrated antiviral activity and potential for therapeutic use.
+– COVID-19: Peptides targeting critical proteins involved in SARS-CoV-2 infection have demonstrated antiviral activity and potential for therapeutic use.

 Clinical trials evaluating the efficacy of peptide-based agents are ongoing for several zoonotic diseases, including Zika virus infection and Middle East respiratory syndrome (MERS).
 Preliminary results indicate promising outcomes, highlighting the potential effectiveness of these agents in managing zoonotic diseases.